Skip to main content

 About

-METAL EDEN is a single player arcade shooter game.
+METAL EDEN is a single player arcade shooter game with violence and science fiction themes.
 It was developed by Reikon Games and was released on September 2, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews